The PPP is closed

 The Paycheck Protection Program (PPP) officially ended on on May 31, 2021.
 Compare traditional business loans instead if your company still needs financing.

-The Paycheck Protection Program (PPP) is a lot less complicated compared to other loans backed by the Small Business Administration (SBA).
+The Paycheck Protection Program (PPP) is less complicated compared to other loans backed by the Small Business Administration (SBA).
 There are fewer requirements, lenders process and fund the loans on their own, and it’s more widely available.
-After you apply, you can theoretically get funded in as little as 24 to 48 hours.

 Are lenders still accepting PPP applications?

-But you might not get your loan for a few weeks.
-If you need financing now, compare loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
-You can also explore these 7+ alternatives to SBA loans to help increase cash flow.
+If you don't want a PPP loan or need financing now, compare other loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
+You can also explore these alternatives to SBA loans to help increase cash flow.